Soundproofing a Bedroom

 We’ve all heard the phrase, “We’re only as strong as the weakest link.”
 This is especially true when it comes to soundproofing a bedroom.
 Even if you have two-foot thick concrete walls, you’re still going to hear the neighbor’s dog if your windows are cracked open.

 When it comes to windows, the cheapest and easiest fix is to seal up and cracks with acoustic caulk.
 This acoustic caulk can to completely seal around the frame of the window, closing all gaps and breaks.
 You can even seal inside the window itself if you don’t care about opening the window again.
+Check out our soundproof window products for all the best options.

 Best solution: Install window inserts.
-Turn any windows into soundproof windows with our Fantastic Frame soundproof window inserts.
+Turn any windows into a soundproof window with our Fantastic Frame soundproof window inserts.
 These inserts magnetically seal against an easy-to-install metal trim piece to reduce sound through windows by up to 80%.
 They will cut at least 10 decibels and seamlessly blend in to just about any window frame.

 Good solution: Cover windows with dense, noise blocking material that is completely sealed at the edges.
 You have quite a few ways to do this.
 The ones below will all block noise but they block sunlight at the same time.
 They also are less effective than the window inserts and offer varying levels of aesthetics.

-• Soundproof curtains.
+- Soundproof curtains.
 Although soundproof curtains don't create the seal achieved by window inserts, if you get a very dense/heavy option you can expect a modest reduction (up to 5 dB).

 Step Two: Soundproofing the Door Leading into the Room